SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 - Selling experience points.
 - Selling currency.
 - Selling ranks, kits, unlocks, benefits, etc. which stack with themselves as a loophole.

+## Monetization Filter

+The "Monetization" field in each server's Config.json file defaults to "Unspecified", but can be set to "None" or "NonGameplay".
+If configuring this field please ensure to be truthful.
+"None" is for unmonetized or donation-only servers, and "NonGameplay" is for servers with purchases that do not provide a gameplay advantage.
+Players filtering the server list by "NonGameplay" will also see "None" servers.

 ## Online Conduct